jeceljr/digitalCPUzoo/drv16/README.md

 terminal window.
 The code to print strings and decimal number (always 3 digits with leading zeros) dwarfs the actual GCD part.

-The program *testTerm* will eventually test all instructions and show the results in the terminal.
+The program *testTerm.S* will eventually test all instructions and show the results in the terminal.
 Currently only the *LI* (actually *ADDI*), *SH* and *J* (actually *JAL*) are being tested to print a sequence of "5" characters to the terminal.